-- (E1) Terms: dolphin whistles, lexical layer, expression layer, integration hypothesis - (E2) How would you argue that dolphin communication differs from human language?
-(Hint: Think about the core features of intentionality, reference, and syntax.) - (E3) One idea about human language by Miyagawa et al. (2013) is that it combines two layers, the lexical and the expressive layer. - (a) Which layer is argued to correspond to primate alarm calls and honeybee waggle dance components?
+- (E1) According to Thiessen et al. (2016), why would increasing familiarity with a language be detrimental for learning new languages?
+Why might maturational changes at the neurobiological level be detrimental? - (E2) Terms: dolphin whistles, lexical layer, expression layer, integration hypothesis - (E3) How would you argue that dolphin communication differs from human language?
+(Hint: Think about the core features of intentionality, reference, and syntax.) - (E4) One idea about human language by Miyagawa et al. (2013) is that it combines two layers, the lexical and the expressive layer. - (a) Which layer is argued to correspond to primate alarm calls and honeybee waggle dance components?
 (Hint: Think about which piece corresponds to the basic "sign" level.) - (b) Which layer is argued to correspond somewhat to birdsong melodies?
 Why isn't this layer argued to be exactly like what birdsong uses? - (c) Suppose we consider the utterance below: "Jareth frightened Hoggle." - (i) What are the components that would correspond to the lexical layer? - (ii) What are some alternate utterances that could be produced by the expressive layer? - (d) How do the two layers relate to the FLB and the FLN?
 (Hint: Think about what parts human communication shares with animal communication, and what's different.)